Taking the Scenic Train in Slovenia Bohinj Railway JetSettingFools.com

 Riding The Bohinj Railway: Best Scenic Train in Slovenia

-For most travelers to Slovenia, the purpose of taking a train is to get from Point A to Point B. However, there is a scenic train in Slovenia that navigates through stunning landscapes, which makes the sole reason for riding the Bohinj Railway the spectacular scenery that passes by just outside your window.
+For most travelers, the purpose of taking a train is to get from Point A to Point B. However, there is a scenic train in Slovenia that navigates through stunning landscapes.

-The Bohinj Slovenia Railway, which was featured by Lonely Planet as one of “the best train journeys you’ve never heard of,” is just that kind of ride – a trip that proves it can be more about the journey than the destination.
+The Bohinj Slovenia Railway, which was featured by Lonely Planet as one of “the best train journeys you’ve never heard of,” is just that kind of ride.
+A trip that proves it can be more about the journey than the destination.

 Bohinj Railway: Taking The Scenic Train in Slovenia